Cardiac Electrophysiology Technology

 Cardiac Electrophysiology Program

 Students in the cardiac electrophysiology technology program will learn EP theory, principles, and various techniques, and will be educated to utilize the latest advancements in EP Equipment technology and cardiac rhythm management.
 Students will obtain approximately 880 clinical hours by rotating to several clinical sites while in the program.
-The Associate of Science and certificate programs are each 12 months long, and clinical sites can be selected at the students request.
+The Associate of Science is 12 months long, and clinical sites can be selected at the students request.

 The A.S. degree is a face to face program that with some online coursework, while the certificate program is tailored with the working professional in mind, and clinical hours can be accrued if the student is working in an established EP/Rhythm Management lab.
 This program will prepare students for RCES & IBHRE Certifications.